 117. Shingfield, K.J. and J.M.
 Griinari, Role of biohydrogenation intermediates in milk fat depression.
 European Journal of Lipid Science and Technology, 2007.
 109(8): p.
 799-816.

 118. Kadegowda, A., L. Piperova, and R. Erdman, Principal component and multivariate analysis of milk long-chain fatty acid composition during diet-induced milk fat depression.
-Journal of dairy science, 2008.
+Journal of Dairy Science, 2008.
 91(2): p.
 749-759.

 119. Gibbons, G., et al., Synthesis and function of hepatic very-low-density lipoprotein.
 Biochemical Society Transactions, 2004.
 32(1): p.
 59-64.

-120. Ridgway, N.D., Phospholipid synthesis in mammalian cells, in Biochemistry of lipids, lipoproteins and membranes.
+120. Ridgway, N.D., Phospholipid synthesis in mammalian cells, in Biochemistry of Lipids, Lipoproteins and Membranes.
 2021, Elsevier. p.
 227-258.

 121. Kessler, E.C., et al., Cholesterol metabolism, transport, and hepatic regulation in dairy cows during transition and early lactation.
-Journal of dairy science, 2014.
+Journal of Dairy Science, 2014.
 97(9): p.
 5481-5490.

 122. Bauchart, D., D. Gruffat, and D. Durand, Lipid absorption and hepatic metabolism in ruminants.
 Proceedings of the Nutrition Society, 1996.
 55(1B): p.
 39-47.

-Figure legend
+Figure legends

-Figure 1: Diagram depicting the steps of triacylglyceride synthesis and milk lipid secretion in mammary epithelial cells.
+Figure 1: Diagram depicting the steps of triacylglyceride (TAG) synthesis and milk lipid secretion in mammary epithelial cells.
 1) Lipoprotein lipase (LPL) hydrolyzes triacylglycerides in chylomicrons and very-low-density lipoproteins, releasing long-chain fatty acids.
-2) The fatty acid transport proteins (FATP), SLC27A1-6, transfer coenzyme A to the long-chain fatty acids while facilitating the fatty acid uptake into the cell, potentially with the help of an acyl-CoA synthase long-chain family enzyme.
-There is a potential involvement of CD36 in an undefined role at this step.
-3) Acetate (and other volatile fatty acids) enters the cell either through passive diffusion through the plasma membrane or with the help of monocarboxylate transporters (MCT).
-4) Within the cell, and possibly outside, seven different fatty acid binding proteins (FABP) bind the long-chain acyl-CoA.
-5) The FABP shuttle long-chain acyl-CoA to different cellular compartments (i.e., mitochondria, endoplasmic reticulum, and existing lipid droplets), although the preference of each FABP to direct specific fatty acids to which cellular compartment is not established yet.
-6) The SLC27A4 facilitates the uptake of long-chain acyl-CoA by the endoplasmic reticulum.
+2) The fatty acid transport proteins (FATPs) SLC27A1-6 transfer coenzyme A to long-chain fatty acids while facilitating fatty acid uptake into the cell, potentially with the help of an acyl-CoA synthase long-chain family enzyme.
+There is the potential involvement of CD36 in an undefined role at this step.
+3) Acetate (and other volatile fatty acids) enters the cell either through passive diffusion through the plasma membrane or with the help of monocarboxylate transporters (MCTs).
+4) Within the cell, and possibly outside of the cell, seven different fatty acid binding proteins (FABPs) bind the long-chain acyl-CoA.
+5) FABPs shuttle long-chain acyl-CoA to different cellular compartments (i.e., mitochondria, the endoplasmic reticulum, and existing lipid droplets), although the preference of each FABP to direct specific fatty acids to which cellular compartment has not yet been established.
+6) SLC27A4 facilitates the uptake of long-chain acyl-CoA by the endoplasmic reticulum.
 7) The ligase acetyl-CoA synthetase (ACS) adds coenzyme A to acetate.
-8) Acetyl-CoA carboxylase (ACC) adds a carboxyl group to an acetyl-CoA to synthesize malonyl-CoA.
-9) Fatty acid synthase (FAS) utilizes acetyl-CoA and malonyl-CoA to produce short and medium-chain fatty acids.
-10) A FATP, possibly SLC27A4, takes up short- and medium- chain acyl-CoA into the endoplasmic reticulum.
-11) Glycerol-3-phosphate and a long-chain acyl-CoA are combined by the glycerol-phosphate acyl transferase (GPAT3 or GPAT4) to form a lysophosphatidic acid.
+8) Acetyl-CoA carboxylase (ACC) adds a carboxyl group to acetyl-CoA to synthesize malonyl-CoA.
+9) Fatty acid synthase (FAS) utilizes acetyl-CoA and malonyl-CoA to produce short- and medium-chain fatty acids.
+10) An FATP, possibly SLC27A4, takes up short- and medium- chain acyl-CoA into the endoplasmic reticulum.
+11) Glycerol-3-phosphate and a long-chain acyl-CoA are combined by glycerol-phosphate acyl transferase (GPAT3 or GPAT4) to form lysophosphatidic acid.
 12) Another long-chain acyl-CoA is added to lysophosphatidic acid by one of 5 acyl glycerol-phosphate acyl transferase (AGPAT) enzymes, yielding phosphatidic acid.
-13) Phosphatidic acid phosphatase (PAP), also known as lipin, removes the phosphate from phosphatidic acid to yield a diacylglycerol.
-14) The diacylglycerol acyl transferase enzyme (DGAT) combines a diacylglycerol and an acyl-CoA, generally either a short or a medium chain acyl-CoA, to form a triacylglyceride.
+13) Phosphatidic acid phosphatase (PAP), also known as lipin, removes phosphate from phosphatidic acid to yield diacylglycerol.
+14) The diacylglycerol acyl transferase enzyme (DGAT) combines diacylglycerol and acyl-CoA, generally either short- or medium- chain acyl-CoA, to form a triacylglyceride.
 15) Triacylglycerides accumulate in the endoplasmic reticulum membrane.
 16) Accumulation of triacylglycerides in the endoplasmic reticulum leads to budding of a lipid droplet.
-17) Lipid droplets travel through actin filaments towards the apical membrane of the cell.
-They can keep growing by synthesizing more triacylglycerides and by fusing together.
-18) At the apical plasma membrane, the lipid droplets are released via exocytosis into the lumen of the alveoli, becoming milk fat globules.
+17) Lipid droplets travel through actin filaments toward the apical membrane of the cell.
+They can continue growing by synthesizing more triacylglycerides and fusing together.
+18) At the apical plasma membrane, the lipid droplets are released via exocytosis into the lumen of the alveoli, where they become milk fat globules.